How Apple Will Use Your Personal Data

 Mac App Store will also use data to make personalized recommendations.
 This is how Mac Store informs users:

-In documentation for Apple Music API, we see that now there are methods for personalized tokens, which means that access to users’ personal data is required.
-Personalized tokens are needed for many features of Apple Music such as:
+In the documentation for Apple Music API, we see that now there are methods for personalized tokens, which means that access to users’ personal data is required.
+Personalized tokens have apple data protection and are needed for many features of Apple Music such as:

 - Personal library.